M1 Finance at a glance

 M1 Finance offers you the ability to access a margin loan, and it’s what the robo-advisor calls M1 Borrow.
 What makes the plan a superstar is that the interest rate is so low.
 Crazy low.

-In its basic plan, the robo-advisor charges just 3.5 percent – about equal to rate on the portfolio line of credit offered at Wealthfront.
-That’s already attractively low in its own right.
+In its basic plan, the robo-advisor charges just 3.5 percent – near the high end of the range compared to the portfolio line of credit offered at Wealthfront, (attractively low in its own right).
 But if you’re part of M1 Plus, the robo-advisor drops its rate to a mere 2 percent.
 That’s truly hard to beat.

 And you won’t need $25,000 (as you would at Wealthfront) to access a margin loan.
 At M1, you’ll need just $5,000 to take out a margin loan, and you’ll be able to tap the account for up to 35 percent of your account’s value.
-You’ll be able to use the line of credit in taxable accounts.
+This line of credit is available in taxable accounts.

 Like other margin loans, M1’s margin loan has no fixed repayment schedule, and as long as you have an outstanding balance you’ll accrue interest expenses.
 However, if your account value declines, you may be on the hook to replace the borrowed money, depending on the equity in your account and how much you’ve borrowed.
 Again, this is standard for margin loans.